-Our Manager is responsible for administering our business activities and day-to-day operations.
-We have no employees other than our officers.
-Pursuant to the terms of the management agreement, our Manager provides us with our management team, including our officers, along with appropriate support personnel.
+Our Manager will be responsible for administering our business activities and day-to-day operations.
+Pursuant to the terms of the management agreement, our Manager will provide us with our management team, including our officers, along with appropriate support personnel.
 Our Manager is at all times subject to the supervision and oversight of our board of directors and has only such functions and authority as we delegate to it.

 Our Manager has well-respected and established portfolio management resources for each of our targeted asset classes and a sophisticated infrastructure supporting those resources, including investment professionals focusing on residential mortgage loans, Agency and non-Agency RMBS and other asset-backed securities.
-Additionally, we have benefited and expect to continue to benefit from our Manager's finance and administration functions, which address legal, compliance, investor relations and operational matters, including portfolio management, trade allocation and execution, securities valuation, risk management and information technologies in connection with the performance of its duties.
+We also expect to benefit from our Manager's finance and administration functions, which address legal, compliance, investor relations and operational matters, including portfolio management, trade allocation and execution, securities valuation, risk management and information technologies in connection with the performance of its duties.

-We do not pay any of our officers any cash compensation.
-Rather, we pay our Manager a base management fee pursuant to the terms of the management agreement.
+We do not pay any of our employees any cash compensation.
+Rather, we pay our Manager a base management fee and incentive compensation based on performance pursuant to the terms of the management agreement.